Embed

 Having explored the examples on the register, where do you think there might be opportunities to utilise AI across your work or the services you provide?

-Step 3 - AI Impact and Challenges
+Step 3 - Attitudes Towards AI (NEW)

 Read